teojincheng/recipe/README.md

 ## Future work:
 * The favourite recipes should be listed out by name
 * List of recipes can use pagination and infinite scroll
+* URL for recipe item should be the recipe name for SEO!

 ### Back end repo
 https://github.com/teojincheng/recipe-backend